The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai!: History

 The Tiki Room opened in Tokyo Disneyland with the rest of the park on April 15, 1983.
 It was originally a Japanese version of the original Tiki Room show in Disneyland until June 16, 1999, when it was replaced with a new incarnation called "The Enchanted Tiki Room: Now Playing Get The Fever!"
 This version featured the Tiki Room in a Las Vegas nightclub setting and removed the four host birds from the original show (José, Michael, Pierre, and Fritz), replacing them with four lounge host birds: Danno, Scats, Buddy, and Lava (the first female host bird).
 The story involved the birds trying to wake up the sleeping Tiki Gods, which was accomplished by Lava singing "Fever" to them.
 An English demo track of the show was recorded.

-"The Enchanted Tiki Room: Now Playing Get The Fever!" closed in January 27, 2008 and was replaced on July 25, 2008 with a fourth and latest incarnation called “The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai!”, adding Stitch from the Lilo & Stitch franchise to the show.
+"The Enchanted Tiki Room: Now Playing Get The Fever!" closed on January 27, 2008, and was replaced on July 25, 2008, with a fourth and latest incarnation called “The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai!”, adding Stitch from the Lilo & Stitch franchise to the show.

 Plot

-The show begins with the Cast Member introducing the four Birds of Paradise: Hanoli, Manu, Mahina, and Waha Nui.
+The show begins with the Cast Member introducing the four Birds of Paradise: Manu, Mahina, Waha Nui, and Hau'oli.
 The birds welcome the audience to the Tiki Room and start off by singing "Hawaiian Roller Coaster Ride" from Lilo & Stitch.
 Just as they finish the first verse, however, the lights go out, interrupting the song.
 When the lights come back on, the birds see that someone has written messages and painted pictures all over the walls and windows of the Tiki Room.

 Manu suspects that one of the drawings is of the Big Kahuna, the leader of the Enchanted Tiki.
 If he is angered, they will be doomed.
 Mahina points out that the messages also say "Aloha e komo mai", which is Hawaiian for "Hello, welcome."
-Hanoli is amused that the phrase also happens to be the name of their next song, and wonders how the vandal knew that.
+Hau'oli is amused that the phrase also happens to be the name of their next song, and Manu wonders how the vandal knew that.
 Mahina guesses that the Tiki Gods know all, and proceeds to sing "Aloha, E Komo Mai" from Lilo & Stitch: The Series.

 At the end of the song, Waha Nui suspects that the Tiki Gods are anxious because they are singing out of tune.
 The paranoid Manu tells him to watch his words or he could make the Big Kahuna angry.
 Waha Nui tells him, "Kahuna Matata" and starts the next number, which is part of the "Hawaiian War Chant" from the original Tiki Room show.